fsharp/fsharp.org/webstacks/index.md

 headline: Web Programming with F#
 ---

-F# provides the features you need to built scalable, robust web solutions.
-F# is:
+F# is excellent for building scalable, robust web solutions:
  * *Fast and Scalable* - F# is much faster than NodeJS, Python, PHP and Ruby
  * *Succinct* - F# is concise, readable and type-safe, for fast development of robust web solutions
  * *Asynchronous* - F# provides asynchronous programming to simplify scalable client-server programming
  * *Interoperable* - F# interoperates seamlessly with languages such as C#, JavaScript and TypeScript
  * *JavaScript-ready* - F# is JavaScript-ready through [WebSharper](http://websharper.com) and [FunScript](https://github.com/ZachBray/FunScript)
- * *Open-source* and *Cross-platform*
+ * *Open-source* and *Cross-platform*  - Like all good web tools!

 ### Building Web Applications: